TL-B language

 - MerkleUpdate

-By default, all cells are Ordinary
+By default, all cells are classified as Ordinary

-before constructor.
+before the constructor.

 !merkle_update#02 {X:Type} old_hash:bits256 new_hash:bits256